Survey Junkie Review: Hacks, Taxes, Reddit, Oh My

 Having tried surveys a few times before, one item that was always frustrated me was that you would spend 15 minutes on a survey to ultimate find out you were disqualified, and as such would receive no reward/compensation.
 Using Survey Junkie, I did get excluded from a few surveys.
 However, I found out quickly, and they give you a few token points for the try.

 I didn’t find it nearly as frustrating as some apps.
 However, there was a big difference between the number of surveys my wife and I each qualified for.
 Clearly, some people’s opinions are going to be more in demand than others so results will vary.

 The REAL question was, can you make money using Survey Junkie?

 We also made it a competition between the two of us on who could make more with the site.
 Mrs. Money Geek beat me out by $0.20.
-Lessons were learned, one being don’t challenge Mrs. Money Geek to a money earning contest.
+Lessons were learned, one being, don’t challenge Mrs. Money Geek to money earning contests.

 I was ready to conclude the effort a failure.
 However, Mrs. Money Geek provided a bit of objectivity.